-One of the main causes of skin irritation in cats is skin parasites like fleas.
-Fleas may congregate near the base of your cat's tail, resulting in the skin there becoming itchy.
-The itchiness will cause your cat to chew at the area.
-Ringworm, a type of fungus, can also cause skin irritation, as can food allergies.
+Fleas often congregate near the base of your cat's tail, resulting in the skin there becoming itchy.
+The itchiness will cause your cat to bite at the area.
+Ringworm, a type of fungus, can also cause skin irritation that your cat bites, as can food or environmental allergies.

-A cat who bites her tail may be dealing with stud tail, a condition that can affect both male and female cats but is most common in unneutered males.
+A cat who bites their tail may be dealing with stud tail, a condition that can affect both male and female cats but is most common in unneutered males.
 This condition, also known as supracaudal gland hyperplasia, occurs when the supracaudal gland produces an abnormally large amount of an oily substance called sebum.
 This gland is located at the base of the tail.

-If you notice that your kitty is biting her tail, distract her with a toy but don't punish her, as that may make her more anxious.
-Engage your cat in interactive play daily, feed her on a regular schedule, and provide plenty of toys for her to play with when you aren't home to keep her boredom and anxiety to a minimum.
+If you notice that your kitty is biting their tail, distract them with a toy but don't punish them, as that may make them more anxious.
+Engage your cat in interactive playtime daily, feed them on a regular schedule, and provide plenty of toys for them to play with when you aren't home to keep the boredom and anxiety to a minimum.
 If the behavior persists, you may need to consult your veterinarian or an animal behaviorist.